 Odd Wisconsin Archive

+Winter's fast approaching, and here at the Society headquarters in Madison, runny noses and sore throats are beginning to proliferate.
 Relief is in sight, though.
-Our Museum staff recently stumbled upon a bottle of skunk grease made in New Glarus about 1920 to help relieve chest congestion (read their account here).
+Our Museum possesses a bottle of skunk grease made in New Glarus about 1920 that was designed to help relieve chest congestion (read about it here).

 When doctors were scarce and health insurance non-existent, families expected to rely on home remedies to treat all sorts of common ailments.
 William Titus (1868-1951) grew up outside Fond du Lac in the 1870s and here recalls the various herbs and ointments that Wisconsin farmers used.
 Not only skunk oil and goose grease but "even slabs of fat pork were supposed to be beneficial when applied externally."